Aimar-Goni/AG_AIMedievalSim/README.md

             // ...
         }
         ```
-        [FIG DESC: Figure 10.
+        [Figure 10.
 Snippet from `AMS_AIManager::StartBuildingProject`.
 When a construction project begins, the AIManager breaks down the total `ResourceCost` into smaller `deliveryQuest` chunks based on `DeliveryCarryCapacity`.
 Each chunk becomes a separate quest for AIs to fetch and deliver, mimicking the incremental resource delivery seen in *Banished*.]

 #### Academic Sources